igorskyflyer/comments-blog/README.md

 🎰  This repo contains comments from my portfolio website and blog [igorskyflyer.me](https://igorskyflyer.me). ✍🏼

-The comments are powered by a great idea of [Utterances](https://utteranc.es/). 😁
+The comments are powered by the great idea of [Utterances](https://utteranc.es/). 😁